yumi-nakadera/SFPtranscriptome/script/exp2/README.md

 We reared the snails isolated, paired and grouped with five individuals.
 At the end of experiment, we collected their PG to screen differentially expressed transcripts.

 ## Data
+Deposted in NCBI

 ## Methods
+### Making the reference PG transcriptome
 1. Quality control using FastQC and MultiQC
 ```
 for file in *.fastq